Our queens

 Nicole Good

-Nicole Good comes from Pfäfers in Sarganserland and competes for the Sardona Pfäfers Ski Club.
-She competed in her first FIS races in Davos at the age of 16.
+Nicole Good comes from Pfäfers in the Sarganserland region and competes for the Sardona Pfäfers Ski Club.
+At the age of 16, she competed in her first FIS races in Davos.
 At 18, she made her debut in the European Cup.
-She achieved her first victory in the European Cup in 2019 at the Les Diablerets combined and became junior world champion in the combined.
-In the same winter, she won the discipline championship of the combination in the European Cup.
-On 21 November 2020, she made her World Cup debut in the Levi slalom and she scored her first World Cup points in January 2022 at the Kranjska Gora slalom, finishing 23rd.
-In 2022 she again finished in the points in the World Cup slaloms in Levi (P 19) and Sestriere (P 20).
-She achieved her first slalom victory in the European Cup on 17.12.22 on the Goasleitn in Ahrntal.
+She achieved her first European Cup victory in 2019 in the combined event in Les Diablerets and became Junior World Champion in the combined event.
+In the same winter, she won the combined discipline classification in the European Cup.
+On 21 November 2020, she made her World Cup debut in the slalom in Levi and earned her first World Cup points in January 2022 in the slalom in Kranjska Gora, finishing 23rd.
+In 2022, she again finished in the points in the World Cup slaloms in Levi (P 19) and Sestriere (P 20).
+She achieved her first slalom victory in the European Cup on 17 December 2022 on the Goasleitn in the Ahrntal valley.
 In 2023, she won for the second time on the Goasleitn.

 Paula Moltzan

 Paula Moltzan comes from Lakeville in the state of Minnesota.
-At the age of 16, Moltzan moved with her father to Vail, Colorado, and became a member of the ski association there.
-The following year, she was named to the US Ski Team.
-She finished the 2014/15 season in third place overall after winning three Nor-Am Cup events.
-In March 2015, she won the slalom gold medal at the World Junior Championships in Hafjell.
-Moltzan made her World Cup debut on 25 November 2012 in the Aspen slalom.
-Her best result in the World Cup came in 2020 with 10th place in the giant slalom in Sölden.
+At the age of 16, Moltzan moved with her father to Vail, Colorado, and became a member of the local ski association.
+The following year, she was accepted into the US ski team.
+She finished the 2014/15 season in third place overall after three victories in the Nor-Am Cup.
+In March 2015, she secured the slalom gold medal at the Junior World Championships in Hafjell.
+Moltzan made her World Cup debut on 25 November 2012 in the slalom in Aspen.
+Her best World Cup result came in 2020 with 10th place in the giant slalom in Sölden.
 She celebrated her first victory in the European Cup in 2022 in Ahrntal on the Goasleitn.

 CHIARA MAIR

-Chiara Mair comes from Götzens near Innsbruck and competes for the local ski club.
-After competing against top young athletes in junior races like the Trofeo Topolino as a child, a period marked by injuries began for her.
-She made her European Cup debut in January 2015, where she was able to establish herself with several podium finishes over the years.
-In the World Cup, Chriara competed for the first time in the Flachau Giant Slalom and has already finished in the top 10 6 times.
+Chiara Mair comes from Götzens near Innsbruck and competes for her local ski club.
+After competing against top young athletes in junior races such as the Trofeo Topolino as a child, she went through a period marked by injuries.
+She made her European Cup debut in January 2015, where she established herself over the years with several podium finishes.
+Chiara competed in the World Cup for the first time in the giant slalom in Flachau and has already finished in the top 10 six times.
 She celebrated her first European Cup victory here on the Goasleitn.

 ELSA FERMBAECK

-Elsa Fermbäck grew up in the village of Vemhån in Härjedalen municipality and competed in her first FIS races at 16.
-She made her European Cup debut in the Trysil Giant Slalom in December 2016 and competed in the World Cup for the first time in Levi in November 2018.
-Her first European Cup victory came in January 2021 in the Vaujany slalom.
-In the World Cup, her best result so far was 14th place in the slalom in Åre in March 2021.
+Elsa Fermbäck grew up in the village of Vemhån in the municipality of Härjedalen and competed in her first FIS races at the age of 16.
+She made her European Cup debut in the giant slalom in Trysil in December 2016 and competed in the World Cup for the first time in Levi in November 2018.
+She secured her first European Cup victory in January 2021 in the slalom in Vaujany.
+Her best result in the World Cup to date was 14th place in the slalom in Åre in March 2021.

 LARA DELLA MEA